MetisProtocol/metis-ansible/README.md

 snap-009f6de71936f334b

-You can use the snapshots on aws **us-east-1** region, and copy them to another region you are using.
+You can get the snapshots on aws **us-east-1** region, and copy them to another region you are using.

 ## FAQ